 If you listen through a podcast app to podcasts hosted on Captivate, for example through Apple Podcasts or Pocket Casts, here is what happens:

 Most apps or devices download our audio directly from our servers.
 Just like most other podcast hosting platforms, when you listen via a podcast app to a podcast hosted with us, we get to know five things about you:

 - Your device’s user-agent (the name of the app you’re using, and often the type of device you’re connecting with).

 - Sometimes we learn a referral address, showing us the website or path you took to listen to the podcast.

 - Your IP address.
 This is a 12-digit number, from which it is possible to work out your approximate location, often down to your suburb, and the name of your ISP or mobile provider.
-Sometimes it’s possible to work out your employer or school from an IP address.

 - The date and time of the download.